hvoss-techfak/AutoForge/README.md

 # AutoForge

 AutoForge is a Python tool for generating 3D printed layered models from an input image.
 Using a learned optimization strategy with a Gumbel softmax formulation, AutoForge assigns materials per layer and produces both a discretized composite image and a 3D-printable STL file.
-It also generates swap instructions to guide the printer through material changes during a multi-material print.
+It also generates swap instructions to guide the printer through material changes during a multi-material print. \

+**TLDR:** It uses a picture to generate a 3D model that you can print with a multi-material printer.
+Similar to [Hueforge](https://shop.thehueforge.com/), but without the manual work (and without the artistic control).

 ## Features